-The new combined monogram can also be incorporated into your wedding registry in so many ways from engraved barware and crystal to embroidered linens—anything goes!
+The new combined monogram can be incorporated throughout the wedding and registry in so many ways—seriously, anything goes!
 Plus, it can be such a special way to bring your new last name into your home after the big day.
-But figuring out the formal etiquette of which letter goes where can be a bit tricky.
+But figuring out the formal etiquette of monogram order can be a bit tricky.
 Whose initials go first?
 Which letter goes in the middle?
 What if you're not changing your last name?
 "For couples getting married, we generally combine the couple's first initials," explains Menocal.
 "The whole matter of changing/not changing/merging surnames is complicated.
 But we have done all manner of combinations, and appreciate a challenge."

 Shared Last Name